nicosuave/nicosuave.github.io/_posts/2013-02-17-RVM-Just-Get-Rid-of-It.md

 With proper bundler user, gemsets are unnessecary.
 Instead, define the gems required for a project in the project's Gemfile.
 Then, run bundle install. rbenv is easily configured(see below!) to install gems to a projects' vendor directory instead the default system gems.

 Each application will be confined to only using gems defined in its Gemfile.
-However, please remember to refrain from avoiding gems with the `gem install`, except for global gems.
+However, please remember to refrain from installing gems with the `gem install`, except for global gems.
 The only gem that you should install manually is Bundler.

 ## Replace RVM with rbenv